Michigan State wraps up drills, hoping to spring forward

 Tucker will wrap up spring practice Saturday afternoon at Spartan Stadium, where fans will watch a 15-period practice that will include first-string offensive players scrimmaging against the team’s top defense.

-“It’s gong to be about what we do next,” Tucker said.
+“It’s gong to be about what we do next,” said Tucker, the 2021 Big Ten Coach of the Year.
 “It’s not going to be about 11-2, 5-7 or whatever our record was in the COVID year.”

 Even though quarterback Payton Thorne is back, Tucker has said more than once this season that he and every other returning starter — seven on offense and six on defense — has his job in jeopardy.